specialOne-coder/Hardhat-Template/README.md

 # Hardhat Template

+For start run ``` npm install ``` to install all dependencies.

 > Resume

-Template that you can use for every hardhat project
+Template that you can use for every solidity project

 > Deploy